1985

 Line-up ‘Chicken Shack Boogie’: BW (bass, perc)/Terry Williams (dr)/Andy

-Fairweather-Low (gtr)/Mickey Gee (gtr)/Geraint Watkins (voc, p)/
+Fairweather Low (gtr)/Mickey Gee (gtr)/Geraint Watkins (voc, p)/

 Steve Gregory & Willie Garnett (horns)

-Line-up ‘Chicken Shack Boogie’: BW (bass, bvoc)/Kenney Jones (dr)/Andy
+Line-up ‘Sugar Bee’: BW (bass, bvoc)/Kenney Jones (dr)/Andy

-Fairweather-Low (voc, gtr)/Mickey Gee (gtr)/Geraint Watkins (p)/
+Fairweather Low (voc, gtr)/Mickey Gee (gtr)/Geraint Watkins (p)/

 Willie Garnett (horns)